Isopod00/FO3_to_CoR_Translation/README.md

  -List_Methods.py : Helper methods for treating lists as if they were sets

- (Don't worry, we plan to merge the homogeneous and hetergeneous tools together very soon, which should reduce the number of files)
+ (We plan to merge the homogeneous and hetergeneous tools together soon, which should reduce the number of files)